-- 1. At right, below the computer desk, flip on the three switches in sequence from left to right. - 2.
+- 1. At right, below the computer desk, flip on the three switches in sequence from bottom to top. - 2.
 Next to the switches, turn the laser key clockwise to the ON position. - 3.
-Turn the fluorescence lamp, located to the left of the monitors, on if it does not come on automatically. - 4.
+Turn the fluorescence lamp, located under the microscope. - 4.
 Log on to the computer using your credentials that you set up during the training.